ben-houghton/reference-architectures/compliance/uk-official/three-tier-web-with-adds/README.md

 - `Infrastructure`: deploys the networking infrastructure
 - `ADDS`: deploys the VMs acting as Active Directory DS servers, deploys Active Directory to these VMs, and deploys the domain in Azure.
 - `Operational`: deploys the web, business and data tier VMs and load balancers
-- `Post`: Initiates post deployment configuration such as domain joining the Jumpbox VM.
-- `Prepare`: deploys all the preceding deployments.
+- `DeployAll`: deploys all the preceding deployments.

 UK Governments Private Network Connectivity
 ===========================================

 Microsoft's customers are now able to use [private connections](https://news.microsoft.com/en-gb/2016/12/14/microsoft-now-offers-private-internet-connections-to-its-uk-data-centres/#sm.0001dca7sq10r1couwf4vvy9a85zx) to the company's UK data centres.
 Microsoft's partners are providing a gateway from PSN/N3 to [ExpressRoute](https://azure.microsoft.com/en-us/services/expressroute/) and into Azure - just one of the new services the group has unveiled since the company launched its [**Azure**](https://azure.microsoft.com/en-us/blog/) and Office 365 cloud offering in this country at launch (http://news.microsoft.com/en-gb/2016/09/07/not-publish-microsoft-becomes-first-company-open-data-centres-uk/).
-Since then, [**thousands of customers**](https://enterprise.microsoft.com/en-gb/industries/public-sector/microsoft-uk-data-centres-continue-to-build-momentum/?wt.mc_id=AID563187_QSG_1236)
-- including the Ministry of Defence, the Met Police and parts of the NHS - have signed up to take advantage of the sites, which offer UK data residency, security and reliability.
+Since then, [**thousands of customers**](https://enterprise.microsoft.com/en-gb/industries/public-sector/microsoft-uk-data-centres-continue-to-build-momentum/?wt.mc_id=AID563187_QSG_1236) including the Ministry of Defence, the Met Police and parts of the NHS - have signed up to take advantage of the sites, which offer UK data residency, security and reliability.

 Cost
 ====